kshardha/cicdnewman/README.md

     * This response is coded in your lambda function.
 We use it to validate specific text in response body in future tests.
     * In the "Headers" pane you can see the headers returned by API Gateway.

-  * Lets save this request as part of your collection.
+  * Let's save this request as part of your collection.
     * Make sure to save the request as part of your "PostmanNewmanAPI" collection.

       <details><summary>Screenshot: Save Request</summary><p>